RocketDerp/April14_2025/Bloomsday_2025/War_Against_Reality_nobody_can_focus_on_because_real.md

 Yet, Donald Trump is the template and role model since 2013 - people adopt and copy his success and even was they mock and insult him - adopt his values of mocking, insuting, hate.

+&nbsp;

+## Topc of Reality

+Ideally anyone who would spend 100 hours or more reading my Mastodon postings I hope would get a focus on shift away from reality to fiction:

+1. Rick Roderick 1993 lectures
+2. Neil Postman 1985 Amusing Ourselves about social media, humor self mind-fuck, comedy mass mind crisis.
+Out-grop mocking being our highest faith along with hate.
+3. Peter P + Enter Shakari (including theirdocumentary videos on meaning beyond Nothing Is True)

+The election of 2016 Donald Trump and the 2019 Pandemic pre-date ChatGPT introduction as a source of fiction *sounds so convincible like The BIble and Quran fiction*.

+&nbsp;

+## Irresistable Fiction

+Attraction to fiction.
+ChatGPT makes fiction so good people accept it.
+Fox News / Rupert Murdoch level of fiction that changes lives.

+## Humanity Religions

+We can't keep actig like religions are in a unique category outside science fiction.
+Surkov has turned politics into art / fiction.
+People have lost all self-awareness they are liing inside a religion-style fiction.
+Like real societies based on religion, it is science fiction.
+But the people don't grasp it is fiction.
+And that's where we are with MAGA and hate-MAGA ...

+Humanity wasn't raelly escaping 1930 USA Church-drivne society as it was until 1962 or so... and hwere by 2013 we trending very hard at the hands of Surkov + Cambridge Analytica Operation Matthew 4:19.